Tokichiro0/evogym-grn-thesis/README.md

 # GRN-Developed Soft Robots in EvoGym

-This repository contains the code used for my bachelor thesis experiments on evolving 2D soft robots in EvoGym with a Gene Regulatory Network (GRN)-based developmental encoding.
+In this repository is the code I wrote for the execution of experiments in my bachelor’s thesis about evolving 2D soft robots using a Gene Regulatory Network (GRN) as a developmental encoding in an EvoGym environment.

-The thesis compares two fitness conditions in a `5x5` voxel design space:
+This work is based on pre-existing EvoGym-GRN source code.
+The purpose of my research was to adapt the pre-existing code to assess two different prize and penalty systems within a 5x5 voxel design space.

-1. Displacement-only fitness
+displacement only fitness
-2. Reward & penalty fitness
+reward & penalty based fitness

-The goal is to study whether displacement-based selection favors smaller morphologies, and whether reward shaping can produce larger or more structured robots without significantly reducing locomotion performance.
+The goal of my dissertation project is to investigate the potential for selection based on displacement to produce smaller morphologies, and if using reward shaping could allow for larger or more structured robots without greatly decreasing their ability to locomote.

 ## Research Question